plexus/arnebrasseur.net/source/2013-03-17-emergence.markdown

 ### Interacting Objects

 I find that once you start framing things in the picture of emergence, many rules of thumb in modern day programming become self obvious.
 Take the Single Responsibility Principle (let each object do one thing well) and the rule of Encapsulation (have clear defined boundaries between objects).
-They simply prepare the stage for your emergent feature to unfold.
+They simply set the stage for your emergent feature to unfold.

 In computer science literature it seems emergence is really only talked about in cases that take direct inspiration from nature, such as genetic algorithms, neural networks or Conway's Game of Life.
 But we do have a term for many of the emergent properties our programs exhibit.
 These are called "non-functional requirements", such as security, performance, maintainability, and being adaptable to change.